Roblox/roact/docs/tutorials/shop-page.md

 }),
 ```

 Next step is to create the Tween object when the component is mounted.
-The [`didMount`](https://roblox.github.io/roact/guide/state-and-lifecycle/#lifecycle-methods) lifecycle method is perfectly suited for this case, since it will be called once the instance object is created.
+The [`didMount`](https://roblox.github.io/roact/guide/state-and-lifecycle/#lifecycle-methods) lifecycle method is perfectly suited for this case, since it will be called once the instance is created.

 ```lua
 function ProductItem:didMount()